PhilsModules/phils-day-night-cycle/README.md

 - 🌩️ **Automatic FX:** Weather automatically applies Rain, Snow, Fog or Storm effects to your scene.
 - 💡 **Smart Lighting:** Scene darkness automatically adjusts based on time of day, season and cloud cover.
 - 🎨 **Beautiful Design:** A high quality widget with a premium look and integrated weather display.
+- 🌕 **Moon Cycle:** The widget accurately displays the current moon phase (Waxing, Full, Waning, New) synced to the calendar date.
 - 🖼️ **Custom Images:** Upload your own image for the clock face easily.
 - 🖱️ **Drag and Drop:** Place the clock anywhere on your screen.
 - 📅 **Calendar Integration:** Click to open the fully featured calendar complete with automatic daily Weather Reports.